klavins/LeanW26/md/src/Meta/monads.md

+Monads
+===
+Monads are
+- a data type that allows for sequencing, side effects, and off-path information.
+- a way to make functional programming look like procedural programming
+- supported by deep math, especially category theory

+Lean implements Monads extensively in its metaprogramming framework.

+Other languages that use Monads are: Haskell, Agda, F#, OCaml.
+Languages with Monad like libraries include: Scala, Rust, Javascript (promises),

 Example Monad : Maybe
 ===
 In Lean this monad is called `Option`.
 We'll rebuild it here and call it `Maybe` instead.